JohnTroony/Blisqy/README.md

     }
 ```

-Invoking the fuzzer once the target parameters are provided is as follow :
+Invoking the fuzzer once the target parameters are provided is as shown below :

 ```python
 vulns = blindSeeker(target_params)